safe-global/safe-docs/source/contracts/architecture.md

 ## Gnosis Safe Transactions
 A Safe transaction has the same following parameters: A destination address, an Ether value, a data payload as a bytes array, `operation` and `nonce`.

 The operation type specifies if the transaction is executed as a `CALL`, `DELEGATECALL` or `CREATE` operation.
 While most wallet contracts only support `CALL` operations, adding `DELEGATECALL` operations allows to enhance the functionality of the wallet without updating the wallet code.
-As a `DELEGATECALL` is executed in the context of the wallet contract, it can potentially mutate the state of the wallet (like changing owners) and therefore can only be used with known, trusted contracts.
+As a `DELEGATECALL` is executed in the context of the wallet contract, it can potentially mutate the state of the wallet (like changing owners) and therefore should only be used with known, trusted contracts.
 The `CREATE` operation allows to create new contracts with bytecode sent from the wallet itself.

+More information on delegate calls can be found in the [solidity docs](https://solidity.readthedocs.io/en/latest/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries)

 The nonce prevents replay attacks.
 Each transaction should have a different nonce and once a transaction with a specific nonce has been executed it should not be possible to execute this transaction again.
 The concrete replay protection mechanism depends on the version of the Gnosis Safe and will be explained later.